Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 are optimized for search and retrieval.
 You can now take advantage of many different queries Elastic Search provides out of the box for analyzing and querying your data.
 Because I was designing a search engine open to the public, I wanted to ensure that both technical oriented and non-technical oriented users could get the most out of the search.
 The Query String Query is the perfect query for this task.
-Its allows users to search the database with a simple list of space separated terms:
+Its supports both simple and complex queries, for example, the query:
 ```
 Strawberry Cuppy Cakes
 ```
-This would return all documents containing one or more of the terms "Strawberry", "Cuppy" or "Cakes".
+Would return all documents containing one or more of the terms "Strawberry", "Cuppy" or "Cakes".

 At the same time however, more advanced users can take advantage of [Lucene's Query Parser Syntax](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) in order to gain deeper insights from the data: